trueforge-org/kinklist/README.md

 If the link about isn't working (error 429 "too many requests"), just wait a few minutes and click the link again.
 Sadly, this is out of my control.

+Note: Example is likely to change.
+This kinklist is meant to be all-encompassing, and many will be added as time goes on.
 #### Example

 ![Example kinklist](https://i.imgur.com/tWsl99a.png)